U.S. Gulf Coast residents flee 'extremely dangerous' Hurricane Ida - Up News Info

 The region was devastated in August 2005 by Hurricane Katrina, which killed more than 1,800 people.

-(Reporting by Erwin Seba in Houston, Rich McKay in Atlanta, Brendan O’Brien in Chicago, Arpan Varghese in Bengaluru Writing by Gary McWilliams, Steve Gorman and Frances Kerry Editing by Marguerita Choy and Catherine Evans)
+(Reporting by Erwin Seba in Houston, Rich McKay in Atlanta, Brendan O’Brien in Chicago, Arpan Varghese in Bengaluru Writing by Gary McWilliams, Steve Gorman and Frances Kerry Editing by Marguerita Choy, Catherine Evans and Leslie Adler)

 Advertisement